n7tms/sp_messaging/README.md

 - [ ] add functionality to delete selected messages from the database
 - [ ] modify the Spurpoint logo to create a similar logo for Messaging
 - [ ] modify the Spurpoint website to create a space for the Messaging application
+- [ ] Enter in call sign box activates Fetch Messages button
+- [ ] force text to all-caps in call sign field
+- [ ] Change delete Ack'd to set a purge flag in the field
+- [ ] Change purge all to just delete the messages with the purge flag set.
 - [ ]